Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-In Miss Thompson’s class, there are $5$ girls for every $4$ boys, and one-fifth of the girls wear glasses.
+In Miss Thompson's class, there are $5$ girls for every $4$ boys, and one-fifth of the girls wear glasses.
 There are three girls and two boys in the class who wear glasses.
 What fraction of all the pupils in the class wear glasses?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>In Miss Thompson’s class, there are $5$ girls for every $4$ boys, and one-fifth of the girls wear glasses.
+<pre class='language-latex'><code class='language-latex'>In Miss Thompson's class, there are $5$ girls for every $4$ boys, and one-fifth of the girls wear glasses.
 There are three girls and two boys in the class who wear glasses.
 What fraction of all the pupils in the class wear glasses?
 </code></pre>
 </div>